-UNC Greensboro financial aid – such as loans, grants, and some scholarships – is awarded through the Financial Aid Office to eligible students based on information reported each year in the Free Application for Federal Student Aid (FAFSA).
+UNC Greensboro financial aid – such as loans, grants, and some scholarships – is awarded through the Office of Financial Aid and Scholarships to eligible students based on information reported each year in the Free Application for Federal Student Aid (FAFSA).

 A new FAFSA should be filed each year the student wants to be considered for financial aid.
 File as early as possible for the best chance for the most aid.